SYe-hub/SYe-hub.github.io/_pages/about.md

 # News
 - *2024.07*: &nbsp; One paper on few-shot learning is accepted to ACM MM'24.
+- *2024.06*: &nbsp; One paper on few-shot learning is accepted to IEEE TETCI.
 - *2024.04*: &nbsp; One paper on model compression is accepted to IEEE TNNLS.
+- *2024.04*: &nbsp; One paper on Information Bottleneck is accepted to IVC.

 # Selected Publications
 (* indicates equal contribution, # indicates correspondence)